Noah-Huppert/lidar-light/README.md

 - [Web Server](#web-server)

 # Overview
 This repository provides 2 components.
-A `LidarLite` class for use in interfacing with a Lidar Lite v3 unit.
+A `LidarLite` class which interfaces with a Lidar Lite v3 unit.
 And a simple webserver which serves a page with a distance and velocity graph:

 ![Webpage distance and velocity graph screenshot](https://github.com/Noah-Huppert/lidar-lite/raw/master/screenshot.png).